 Mannlichen to Kleine Scheidegg Panorama Trail

-One of my favorite hikes in the area is the one that makes its way from Mannlichen to Kleine Scheidegg.
+One of my favorite hikes in Switzerland is the one that makes its way from Mannlichen to Kleine Scheidegg.
 Along the way you will get to enjoy some beautiful views of the Eiger, Monch and Jungfrau mountains right out in front of you.

 To reach Mannlichen, all you need to do is head to Wengen, where you can catch a quick cable car up.